 In the past, our customers have experienced substantial increases in fuel and other transportation costs, and in the cost of insurance.
-Our customers also have, from time to time, been subject to unpredictable and varying weather conditions which could, among other things, impact the cost and availability of fuel and other materials.
-More recently, the ongoing military conflict between Russia and Ukraine and market dislocations associated with the economy's recovery from the COVID-19 pandemic have both resulted in, and may continue to result in, substantial volatility in fuel costs in the U.S. and worldwide, and the extent and duration of such volatility cannot be predicted.
+Our customers also have, from time to time, been subject to unpredictable and varying weather conditions, such as hurricanes, which could, among other things, impact the cost and availability of fuel and other materials.
+In addition, the ongoing military conflicts in Ukraine and the Middle East and market dislocations associated with global supply chain disruptions have both resulted in, and may continue to result in, substantial volatility in fuel costs in the U.S. and worldwide, and the extent and duration of such volatility cannot be predicted.
 Any of these factors could negatively affect our customers' capacity for purchasing towing and related equipment, and, consequently, have a material negative effect upon our business and operating results.